The Ultimate Guide to the Queens Night Market

 Before we get into the must-eats of the Queens Night Market, it’s important to note that the price of food items at the market is still capped at $5-$6 each, despite the current economy where everything seems so expensive.
 There are a few factors that have been helping the vendors maintain their razor-thin margins for this year.

 The organizers of the night market have tried hard to maintain a low vendor fee.
-This year, they also secured a sponsorship from Citizen Bank for the second year in a row, and this sponsorship was passed to the vendors via a discount on the vending fee.
+This year, they have once again secured a sponsorship from Citizen Bank, and this sponsorship was passed to the vendors via a discount on the vending fee.
 Each food vendor is charged only $110-$165 a night—other markets would charge four to five times that.

 However, even with that sponsorship, the Queens Night Market is not inflation-proof.
 You will find that certain dishes may have shrunk a bit in portion size.
 But that may be a good thing, as the point of going to the night market is to try as many dishes from around the world as you possibly can.
 So … perhaps smaller portions are your friend!